 10. The condensate outlet scheme can destabilize thermosiphon reboiler operation.

 11. Corrosion due to the condensate level maintained in the reboiler often occurs with the condensate outlet scheme.
-The layer of the rust on the steam side of the reboiler clearly indicated the level at which condensate ran.
+The layer of rust on the steam side of the reboiler clearly indicated the level at which the condensate ran.

-In some low-pressure steam reboiler the condensate pot is replaced by a loop seal (see below figure).
+In some low-pressure steam reboiler, the condensate pot is replaced by a loop seal (see below figure).
 Increasing the steam flow rate to the reboiler raises the pressure in the shell of the reboiler, which in turn lowers the liquid level in the reboiler & exposes more tube area.
 The behaviors of this system are similar to that of the condensate outlet scheme.
 The height of the liquid in the loop is typically 5 to 10 ft.
-This arrangement (Fig. 3B) can be troublesome when the reboiler heat load or the steam mains pressure tends to fluctuate, and it is usually best to avoid.
+This arrangement (Fig. 3B) can be troublesome when the reboiler heat load or the steam mains pressure tends to fluctuate, and it is usually best to avoid it.

 Reboiling with Sensible Heat:

-Sometimes hot oil, hot gas is used for reboiling purposes.
+Sometimes hot oil or hot gas is used for reboiling purposes.
 Heat input is regulated by changing the heating medium flow through the reboiler, which in turn varies both the heat transfer coefficient and the temperature difference across the reboiler.
 The reboiler responses depend on whether the heat transfer coefficient variation or variation is a dominant factor affecting heat input.
 Generally, at high reboiler ΔT, the heat transfer coefficient effect dominates while the ΔT effect becomes more dominant at low reboiler ΔT.

 This type of reboiler (Fig. 3C) is basically used in refineries.
 Usually, these are fires with a mixture of gases vented from various units supplemented by natural gas.
 The problem that frequently happens with direct-fired reboiler is heat input changes with fuel gas composition.
 For this reason, it may be difficult to control the fuel flow rate to the furnace, and heat input control may be necessary.

-Correction for composition can be done using a factor (heating value √S.G), known as Wobbe Index, where SG is the gas specific gravity.
+Correction for composition can be done using a factor (heating value √S.G), known as Wobbe Index, where SG is the gas-specific gravity.
 For hydrocarbon mixture, the Wobbe Index varies linearly with SG, and measurement of SG is sufficient for composition correction.
 The below arrangement shows the control system using Wobbe Index.